 Rosacea is a chronic skin condition that causes inflammation in a person’s face.
-The most commonly affected areas are the cheeks, nose, chin, forehead and eyelids.
-Symptoms include redness, spider veins, red blood vessels, swelling and sores similar to acne.
+The most commonly affected areas are the cheeks, nose, chin, forehead, and eyelids.
+Symptoms include redness, spider veins, red blood vessels, swelling, and sores similar to acne.

 Rosacea is a serious and long-term chronic condition.
 You should go to your doctor for a diagnosis and treatment plan.
-In serious cases it can cause blindness.
+In serious cases, it can cause blindness.

-The most common symptom of Rosacea is redness of the face.
+The most common symptom of rosacea is redness of the face.
 It can occur in certain areas or over the whole face.
 This redness can have a significant negative effect on individuals.
 Other conditions and sunburns can cause facial redness.
-As a result it is important to visit a doctor to receive a diagnosis.
+As a result, it is important to visit a doctor to receive a diagnosis.

 Other symptoms include:

-It is treated by avoiding things that trigger blushing, use of sunscreen, photoprotection and laser therapies.
+The Erythemato-Telangiectatic subtype presents as redness and visible blood vessels on the cheeks, forehead, nose, or the face in general.
+Individuals with this type will be intolerant of most skin medicines and cosmetics.
+It is treated by avoiding things that trigger blushing, use of sunscreen, photoprotection, and laser therapies.
 The laser treatments target the redness and blood vessels.
-Lasers used in these treatments include pulsed dye laser, KTP laser and Nd-YAG laser.
+Lasers used in these treatments include pulsed dye laser, KTP laser, and Nd-YAG laser.
 The type of laser used depends on the nature of the blood vessels.